Bookkeeping for freelancers: tax, invoices and cash

 What is bookkeeping for freelancers?

-Bookkeeping for freelancers is the process of recording and organising all your business transactions, from client payments to expenses.
-It's simpler than corporate accounting but just as important for staying compliant and profitable.
+Bookkeeping for freelancers is the process of recording and organising your business transactions, from client payments to expenses.
+It's simpler than corporate accounting but just as important for staying compliant, reducing your tax bill, and understanding your cash position.

 As a freelancer, your bookkeeping typically involves: